-Gary Storck is a longtime medical cannabis Pioneer/Patient/Writer/Speaker/Activist in Wisconsin.
+Gary Storck is a medical cannabis Pioneer/Patient/Writer/Speaker/Activist in Wisconsin.
 Gary was born with glaucoma and began losing sight at a young age.
 Conventional treatments were risky and medications ineffective.
 Extremely near-sighted, Gary was a voracious reader and in 1971 read news reports of research on cannabis and glaucoma at UCLA.
 On Oct.
-3, 1972, with a glaucoma checkup scheduled for later that afternoon, he decided to start his own study, medicating with cannabis before heading off to see his eye doctor in Milwaukee.
+3, 1972, with a glaucoma checkup scheduled for later that afternoon, he decided to undertake his own n=1 study, medicating with cannabis before heading off to see his eye doctor in Milwaukee.

 The doctor, who had treated him since the glaucoma diagnosis more than a decade earlier, was elated to find Gary’s typically highly elevated intraocular pressures at normal levels.
 Understanding that it could save his sight, Gary began medicating with cannabis on a daily basis.

 He also began lobbying for Wisconsin’s Therapeutic Cannabis Research Act (TCRA), passed and signed into law in 1982.
 Along the way he also enlisted the help of his congressional representatives and the first legal federal patient Bob Randall and his wife Alice O’Leary in what was ultimately an unsuccessful attempt to find a physician to file a Compassionate IND on his behalf to gain access to federal medical pot.
 Gary was one of five glaucoma patients who in 1978, anonymously filed affidavits about their medical use of cannabis for glaucoma in support of Bob Randall s successful lawsuit against the federal government after his federal pot supplies were abruptly cut.